mschuchard/jenkins-devops-libs/docs/Helm.md

 - Kubernetes cluster

 ### helm.history()
-Prints historical revisions for a given release.
+Prints historical revisions for a given release, and also returns the information as a String.

 ```groovy
 helm.history(